 About Melbourne Design Week

 MDW is an initiative of the Victorian Government through Creative Victoria, and delivered by the NGV.
 The program is built on the enthusiastic engagement and participation of the design sector and the general public.
-Since 2017 the program has grown in scope and scale from just under 100 programs in 2017 to over 300 in 2021 making it Australia’s largest international design event.
+Since 2017 the program has grown in scope and scale from just under 100 programs in 2017 to over 300 in 2022 making it Australia’s leading and largest design event.